aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 Please see details about patching software on HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#next-steps)

->NOTE: Also, as this is a very rapidly evolving area, please keep checking this repository for updates to both HyperPod Cluster [infrastructure](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/infra) and [protein folding model training](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/train/esm2) code.
+>NOTE: Also, as this is a very rapidly evolving technology area, please keep checking this repository for updates to both HyperPod Cluster [infrastructure](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/infra) and [protein folding model training](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/train/esm2) code.

 ## Cleanup

-Please see details about uninstallation of HyperPod clusters and related components in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#uninstall-the-guidance)
+Please see details about uninstallation of SageMaker HyperPod clusters and related components in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#uninstall-the-guidance)

 ## Revisions